mulderp/mulderp.github.com/_posts/2016-01-26-marvin-minsky-passed-away.md

 > of change, and not because of it.

-## 2005 (1)
+## 2003 (1)

 >Dear Prof. Minsky,
 >
->lately I was thinking that computing systems never can
+>lately I was thinking that computing systems can never
 >be "intelligent" (I haven't thought about a definition
 >of intelligence yet, but I mean the function of
->solving problems autonomely).
+>solving problems autonously).
 As far as I understand
 >VLSI systems, they are all finite state machines.